SekiMondre/RuneterraDecks/README.md

 A deck is represented by a list of card entries.
 Each entry specify a single card by its corresponding code and how many copies are present in the deck.

-The library supports up the the Rising Tides (Bilgewater) expansion set.
+The library supports up the the Call of the Mountain (Targon) expansion set.
 It also supports special case decks with 4+ copies of a card.

 ### Decoding: